Ashok-Migration/Infra/README.md

         }
 ```
 9. Create a new pipeline in Azure DevOps using pipeline.yml (CD-<Resource Group Name>-Master-Release) and move it to Release/<env> folders
-10. Releae pipelines need to be run manually after merge to master.
+10. Release pipelines need to be run manually after merge to master.

 # Adding New Resource to RG
 1. Module of the required azure resource must be existing (Refer adding new module if not present)